6 Michigan Safety Codes That Keep Construction Workers Safe

 5. Hazard Communication and Personal Protection

 Section 11 of the Michigan Health and Safety Act 154 Amendments requires employers in Michigan to clearly communicate workplace hazards to all of their employees who would otherwise be at risk.
-Employees must supply personal protection equipment and post signs or warnings wherever they’re needed.
+Employees must supply personal protection equipment and post signs or warnings wherever they’re needed to ensure the workplace meets safety and health standards.

 6. Handling and Processing Dangerous Chemicals

-LARA provides an extensive list of hazardous substances in Code 1926.64 Appendix A. Employers are obligated to provide adequate protection from and handling procedures for all such substances.
+LARA provides an extensive list of hazardous substances in Code 1926.64 Appendix A. Employers are obligated to provide adequate protection from and handling procedures for all such substances to ensure occupational safety and health.

 If you have been affected by a workplace violation of code, you are entitled to seek legal help.
 Contact Cochran, Kroll & Associates, P.C. with any questions you may have on 1-866-MICH-LAW (1-866-642-4529) and for a no obligation case evaluation.